Project Airbender

 Both platforms were mature and widely used, but built with different design languages, interaction models, and assumptions about retailer workflows.
 At the same time, cannabis retail introduces strict regulatory and reporting requirements that add significant operational complexity.

-I was responsible for translating the new visual direction into a scalable, production-ready system that could unify both products and support cross-functional execution.
+I led the design system work for the integration: shaping the new visual language into a scalable, production-ready system that could unify both products and support cross-functional execution.

 Refined back office UI across both platforms